splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-console-ms.rst

 .. meta::
   :description: Connect to AWS from the AWS console using Metric Streams

-You can integrate Splunk Observability Cloud with AWS directly from the AWS console using Metric Streams.

-This process includes creating Metric Streams in CloudWatch, Firehose in Kinesis, and S3 buckets for data backup in a single step.

-[MORE CONTEXT HERE?]
+Amazon CloudWatch supports a quick setup experience for AWS Partner destinations in the CloudWatch Metric Streams console.
+With this simplified getting-started experience you can create a Metric Stream to Splunk Observability in a single step.

 Find Splunk Observability Cloud in AWS
 ======================================================